tiendv/videosummarizationframework/README.md

 pip install -r requirements.txt
 ```
 ## How to run a baseline for video summary
-reading the instructions in the source directory
+Reading the instructions in the source directory